2025 Scottish Open (snooker): Overview

 The tournament originated as the non-ranking 1981 International Open, staged at the Assembly Rooms in Derby, England.
 Steve Davis won the event, defeating Dennis Taylor 9–0 in the final.
 The tournament became a ranking event the following year, the first event after the World Snooker Championship to gain ranking status.
-Staged annually under various names (with the exception of the three years from 1990 to 1992, when it was not held), the tournament moved to Scotland in 1997 and was first branded as the Scottish Open in 1998.
+Staged annually under various names (with the exception of the years from 1990–92, when it was not held), the tournament moved to Scotland in 1997 and was first branded as the Scottish Open in 1998.
 It was discontinued after the 2004 edition, apart from one staging in 2012 as a minor-ranking tournament.
 The tournament was restored to the calendar as a full ranking event in 2016 as part of the newly created Home Nations Series.
 Marco Fu won the 2016 edition, recovering from 1–4 behind to beat John Higgins 9–4 in the final; he was presented with the newly named Stephen Hendry Trophy by the seven-time World Champion personally.

-The 2025 edition of the tournament—the 10th consecutive staging since its 2016 revival—will take place from 15 to 21 December at the Meadowbank Sports Centre in Edinburgh, Scotland.
+The 2025 edition of the tournament—the 10th consecutive staging since its 2016 revival—took place from 15 to 21 December at the Meadowbank Sports Centre in Edinburgh, Scotland.
 Qualifying took place from 14 to 17 October at the Robin Park Leisure Centre in Wigan, England.
-It will be the 11th ranking event of the 2025–26 snooker season, following the 2025 Snooker Shoot Out and preceding the 2026 German Masters.
-It will also be the third of four tournaments in the season's Home Nations Series, following the 2025 English Open and the 2025 Northern Ireland Open and preceding the 2026 Welsh Open.
-Lei Peifan will be the defending champion, having defeated Wu Yize 9–5 in the 2024 final to win his maiden ranking title.
+It was the 11th ranking event of the 2025–26 snooker season, following the 2025 Snooker Shoot Out and preceding the 2026 German Masters.
+It was also the third of four tournaments in the season's Home Nations Series, following the 2025 English Open and the 2025 Northern Ireland Open and preceding the 2026 Welsh Open.
+The top 32 players on the one-year ranking list following the tournament qualified for the 2026 World Grand Prix in Hong Kong.
+Lei Peifan was the defending champion, having defeated Wu Yize 9–5 in the 2024 final to win his maiden ranking title.